-John Fischer, Accion’s Chief Investment Officer, oversees all of Accion’s investments into the products and services that benefit the world’s three billion financially underserved.
+John Fischer is the Chief Investment Officer at Accion.
+In this role, he oversees all Accion’s investments in responsible financial solutions that benefit the world’s nearly two billion financially underserved people.
 By making equity and quasi-equity investments in inclusive fintech startups, microfinance institutions, and other financial service providers, Accion creates well-run, mission driven, and efficient organizations that achieve scale, impact, and returns.
-As part of his role, John serves on the boards of directors for numerous Accion partners.

 John joined Accion in August 2000 as an investment professional working with the Accion Latin American Bridge Fund, a loan guarantee fund for microfinance institutions in Latin America and the Caribbean and the Accion Gateway Fund, an equity investment fund for microfinance institutions worldwide.
 In 2002, he helped develop a $20 million private equity fund for microfinance institutions worldwide, Accion Investments in Microfinance, SPC, and in 2007, he led the successful $30 million capital raise for Accion Investments, incorporating new private investors to the fund.